 Mountain Studies Institute (MSI) is a non-profit research, education, and outreach center whose mission is to enhance the understanding and sustainable use of the San Juan Mountains.
 Prior to departing on our backpacking trip, we will spend a day with MSI researchers learning and practicing research tools we can use and contribute in the backcountry.
 Projects in the past have included mountain fen restoration, high alpine lake sampling, and monitoring pika as an indicator species for climate change.

 We will spend 3 days rafting along the mighty Colorado River.
 Starting in solo duckies, Expeditioners will be guided through class I and II rapids.
 Once we get the hang of paddling, we will hop into guided rafts and explore the 17-mile thrilling section of Westwater Canyon.
-This action packed section will see us through class II, III, and IV rapids with visits to swimming holes, ancient Indian petroglyphs, and phenomenal campsites along the way.
+This action packed section will see us through class II, III, and IV rapids with visits to swimming holes, petroglyphs, and phenomenal campsites along the way.
 This will be an experience you will never forget!

 Arrive in Albuquerque, NM (ABQ).

 Day hike to Old 100 Boarding House in Silverton, Colorado.

 Logistics and preparation day.

 Spend 8-10 days circumnavigating the town of Silverton, a place surrounded by 13,000-foot peaks.
 You and your friends will enjoy tromping through the high alpine wildflower filled meadows and admiring the amazing mountain vistas!